Fish oil is one of the most commonly consumed dietary supplements.

 It’s important to note that the types of omega-3s found in fish oil have greater health benefits than the omega-3s found in some plant sources.

-The main omega-3s in fish oil are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), while the omega-3 in plant sources is mainly alpha-linolenic acid (ALA).
+The main types of omega-3s in fish oil are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), while the type found in plant sources is mainly alpha-linolenic acid (ALA).

-It’s also important to get enough omega-3s because the Western diet has replaced a lot of omega-3s with other fats like omega-6s.
+It’s also important to get enough omega-3s because the Western diet has replaced a lot of omega-3s with other fats, such as omega-6s.
 This distorted ratio of fatty acids may contribute to numerous diseases (

 Heart disease is the leading cause of death worldwide (

-- Triglycerides: It can lower triglycerides by about 15–30% (
+- Decreased triglycerides.
+It can lower triglycerides by 15–30% (

-- Blood pressure: Even in small doses, it helps reduce blood pressure in people with elevated levels (
+- Reduced blood pressure.
+Even in small doses, it helps reduce blood pressure in people with elevated levels (

 19, 20, 21).

-- Plaque: It may prevent the plaques that cause your arteries to harden, as well as make arterial plaques more stable and safer in those who already have them (
+- Plaque prevention.
+It may prevent the plaques that can cause arteries to harden, as well as make arterial plaques more stable and safer in those who already have them (

 22, 23, 24).

-Although fish oil supplements can improve many of the risk factors for heart disease, there is no clear evidence that it can prevent heart attacks or strokes (
+Although fish oil supplements can improve many of the risk factors for heart disease, there is no clear evidence that they can prevent heart attacks or strokes (

-Interestingly, research suggests that fish oil supplements can prevent the onset or improve the symptoms of some mental disorders.
+Interestingly, research suggests that omega-3s can prevent the onset or improve the symptoms of some mental health conditions.
 For example, it can reduce the chances of psychotic disorders in those who are at risk (

-One study found that consuming a high dose of fish oil for 19 weeks improved vision in all AMD patients.
-However, this was a very small study (54).
+One older study found that consuming a high dose of fish oil for 19 weeks improved vision in people with AMD.
+However, this was a very small study (38).

-Two larger studies examined the combined effect of omega-3s and other nutrients on AMD.
-One study showed a positive effect, while the other exhibited no effect.
+Two larger studies in 2013 examined the combined effect of omega-3s and other nutrients on AMD.
+One study showed a positive effect, while the other found no effect.
 Therefore, the results are unclear (

 Inflammation is your immune system’s way of fighting infection and treating injuries.